tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ## PostgreSQL Metabase INSIDE Elastic Beanstalk configuration (not recommended)

-This was the recommended step in the previous versions of the configuration of Metabase in Elastic Beanstalk, however, as AWS Elastic Beanstalk creates a CloudFormation template when you hit the `Create App` button, this means that the database will be created with the Elastic Beanstalk stack and removed when you remove the application.
+When you hit the `Create App` button, AWS Elastic Beanstalk creates a CloudFormation template.
+This template means that the database will be created with the Elastic Beanstalk stack, and removed when you remove the application.

 If you want to use a production-grade database based on best practices to persist all Metabase configurations you have to [create one in RDS separately](creating-RDS-database-on-AWS.html) or manage your own on a separate server and then connect the Elastic Beanstalk instance/s with the RDS database through [environment variables](#set-or-change-environment-variables).